ryanhaney97/forge-clj/README.md

 - Version 0.2.0: [forge-clj](http://bit.ly/1FTJ5HO "forge-clj Version 0.2.0") [forge-clj devkit](http://bit.ly/1jOENra "forge-clj devkit Version 0.2.0")

 ##Changelog

+- Version 0.3.0: Added a multitude of systems.
+First off, the Tile Entity system was revamped, and the data is now stored inside an atom within the class instance rather than a global atom.
+This new class also supports hash-map-like syntax for getting and setting values.
+Next, I added the ability to create custom packets.
+The system takes data as a map, converts it to nbt, and sends it using the network system implemented.
+I then added the ability to create an event handler.
+You specify the name as a keyword, and the event Class itself in the :event tag.
+Finally, I added the ability to add custom entity properties, using a similar system to that of the Tile Entities.

 - Version 0.2.2: This update focuses on Tile Entities and NBT data.
 First, you now have the ability to create Tile Entities.
 Note that for Tile Entities, a CLASS is generated, rather than an instance like normal, so it'll be a bit different to work with.
 Next, I added the ability to convert Minecraft's NBT data into a Clojure map and back.
 Finally, I added a system that will automatically store this converted nbt data in an atom of your choice, using a unique key underneath in order to separate the instances.